lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 Twig is *very* easy to destroy so at the very least you should upgrade your twig to wood.
 But wood is vulnerable too.
 It can be burnt using a [flame thrower](http://rust.wikia.com/wiki/Flame_Thrower) and hatchets will eventually break it.
 Stone is what you should be aiming for.
 Just make sure you place your walls strong-side out or they can be pick-axed.

 #### Tool cupboard

+Placing a tool cupboard (TC) inside your base means only you - or anyone else who has access to your TC - can build within a certain radius of your TC.
+Other players can build twig near your base but they can't upgrade it.
+This prevents players from griefing your base by building walls around your door.
+Place your TC in one of the back corners of your 1x1 and authorise yourself.
+Having TC auth allows you to destroy structures but only for 10 minutes after it is placed.

 #### Key locks